alextecplayz/alextecplayz/README.md

 *PS: If the links lead to a 404 page, it means the repository is PRIVATE.
 This means the mod is still in private development or closed testing.*

 **Other:**\
 🧰 [Instagram Developer Flags list](https://github.com/alextecplayz/Instagram-flags-list) - In development.
 Comprehensive list of all buttons, toggles, MetaConfig flags, and everything you would want to know about the developer mode for Instagram.
-Using AeroInsta and Instander to document the repository.
+Using AeroInsta and Instander to document the repository.\
+🖊 [userscripts](https://github.com/alextecplayz/userscripts) - My repo with userstyles and userscripts for various things.
+Some are experimental, some are complete.
+There are no guarantees I might update them, but I will try regardless.